 20.1.6.
 The balance of your e-Wallet or any Services became negative (Clause 4.11),

 20.1.7.
 We are required to do so under applicable law,

 20.1.8.
-In any case when we are entitled to terminate your Payoma Account, all or part of the Services as an alternative or intermediate measure.
+In any case when we are entitled to terminate your Payoma Account, and all, or part of the Services, as an alternative or intermediate measure.

-For the avoidance of doubt: this Clause 20.1.8 means that if there’s a reason for us to terminate your Payoma Account, all or part of the Services we may either (a) to suspend or restrict it either instead of termination or (b) to suspend or restrict your Payoma Account, all or part of the Services (for example to gather additional information) and later on terminate your Payoma Account, all or part of the Services if we deem it fit.
+For the avoidance of doubt: this Clause 20.1.8 means that if there’s a reason for us to terminate your Payoma Account, and all or part of the Services, we may either (a) to suspend or restrict it instead of termination or (b) to suspend or restrict your Payoma Account, and all or part of the Services (for example to gather additional information) and later on terminate your Payoma Account or part of the Services if we deem it fit.